PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 must independently prove candidate order, restart behavior, pruning behavior, and non-zero ownership before replacing the current insertion logic.

-The next raw source-order candidate is the large `_optimize_transpose_quant_dequant_bridges` helper.
-It requires independent pattern-family and ownership characterization before extraction.
+The next raw source-order candidate is the Swish-QDQ NHWC-island orchestration and residual-Concat closure, which should move only after its primary, late, and safety-valve ownership boundaries are characterized.